Morgan-Sell/usa-tourism-etl/README.md

 ## Project Overview

 In 2019, the United States hosted more than 79 million international tourists.
 These visitors add to the country's diverse social fabric and contribute to its thriving economy.
-The U.S. government, tourism industry and other would benefit from a well-organized data lake that would enable a better decision framework.
-Therefore, the United States Travel Association (USTA) contracted our team do design and implement an ETL pipeline that results in a data lake.

-One of the main reasons for implementing a data lake is the scale of the U.S. tourism sector.
-On average, more tha 9,000 arrive to the U.S. every hour.
-Our goal was to capture each individual.
-We We also incorporated other data sources - e.g. weather and locational socioeconomic data - into the data lake.

-Additionally, the USTA is not the primary user of this data.
-There are various stakeholders, who all have difference interests/requirements.
-Developing a schematized database would place constraints on the end users.
-A data lake provides more flexibility for each end user's application.
+On average, **more than 9,000 people arrive to the U.S. every hour**.
+Consequently, the United States Travel Association (USTA) decided that it's in everyone best interest - e.g., government, private sectors, U.S Cctizens, and foreigners - to have a centralized source that provides a organized data on factors that are relevant to tourism.

+The USTA contracted our team to design and implemented a solution.
+We proposed and implemented a data lake constructing on AWS technology stack.
+The process that extracts all of the information from various data sources, transforms them into a "semi-schematized" structure using Elacstic MapReduce (EMR) and Spark then loads the data into S3.

+A few reasons that we selected a data lake instead of a data warehouse:
+1. Multiple data sources using different data formats
+2. Different end-users with dissimilar requirements
+3. Allowment of big data technology like Hadoop, EMR, and Spark
+4. High data volume

+### Data Sources:

+The data lake coaslesces a variety of types of data from various sources:
+- US National Tourism and Trade Office
+- Lawrence Berkeley National Laboratory (LBNL)
+- International Air Transport Association (IATA)
+- United States Census Bureau

+## ETL Architecture

+By using AWS, we could implement distributed computing to improve the ETL's performance.
+AWS provides EMR which allows us to manage a cluster comprised of one master node and a large quantiy of worker nodes, which can be adjusted depending on the volumise.
+The diagram below summarizes the architecture.